kurt-rhee/kurt-rhee.github.io/_posts/2024-04-15-a-primer-on-electrical-mismatch.md

 - Voltage adds in series.
 - Current adds in parallel.
-- Current must be the same across components in series.
+- Current into and out of a node must sum to zero.
+- Voltage in a loop must sum to zero
 - Diodes allow current to pass in one direction during normal operation.
 - Diodes allow current to pass in the opposite direction at a threshold negative voltage.
 - Both PV cells and bypass diodes are modeled as diodes.